Moving a file to the trash on your PC or Mac gets rid of it for good, right? Not so fast.

 Blank and Secure is a portable deletion tool you can store on a USB stick.
 It shreds files by overwriting the data with zeros before deleting, making recovery impossible.

 When macOS Sierra was released, Apple removed the secure delete option for both the Trash Can and the Terminal.
-To shred files you’d like to remove from Macs, use a shredding app like Secure File Deletion – Digital File Shredder.
-It costs $4.99 to download.
+To shred files you’d like to remove from Macs, use a shredding app like High Secure Shredder for Mac.
+It costs $49.99 to download, though.

 For a good free option, try CCleaner.
 It works with PCs and Macs to automatically clean up your browser cookies, trackers, internet history, download history, cache and even individual session activity.
 You can also use it to delete files securely.